 “We fundamentally believe the church is called to be a blessing.”
 These are the words of Derek Adye, Executive Pastor of Grace Community Church in Falls Church, VA.
 Last week, we shared how PCI built a combination permanent/portable solution for Grace when they moved into George Mason High School.
-Their purpose for outfitting the school with new, permanent equipment was to achieve their church vision to bless the community they become a part of.
+Their purpose for outfitting the school with new, permanent equipment was to achieve their church vision to bless the community they were becoming a part of.

 At PCI, we have worked with a number of churches that rent from schools.
 While schools time and time again prove to be one of the best portable venues because of the vast number of resources the facility offers, at the same time, schools are protective of their resources.
-Teachers, administrators and custodians often have had bad experiences with churches and other organizations that have rented from them in the past.
+Teachers, administrators, and custodians often have had bad experiences with churches and other organizations that have rented from them in the past.
 This leads to mistrust.

 Grace learned early on that they would bump into some less-than-thrilled school staff, who would be wary of how the facility and its supplies and equipment would be treated over time.
-One day, PCI consultant Tim Boyer along with Derek, pastor John Slye, Jr. and others, stopped by the school for a tour with a city official.
+One day, a PCI consultant along with Derek, pastor John Slye, Jr. and others, stopped by the school for a tour with a city official.
 The auditorium wasn’t empty – students and a key staff member of the school were working inside.
 Introductions were made.
 When the staff member found out who they were and that they’d be using the auditorium on Sundays, he gruffly relayed that they were unlikely to be able to meet regularly due to things happening with the school on many weekends.

 The response was remarkable.
 He loosened up and said, “This is amazing!”
 Over the next few minutes, he relayed what he believed the school needed.

 Derek watched this shift in disposition take place.
 “He was blown away.
 I’ve been meeting in school environments for 15 years.
 This is our third.
 I’ve never had such a quick turnaround in my life, from distrust and frustration to someone being excited about us being there.”